HunterCQu/facemask_detection/README.md

 The facemask _detection base on SSD training Model

 ## Requirements
-- numpy

 - Tensorflow 2.1.0
 - python=3.7
 - Kaggle(if you need)
-- tqdm

 ## Getting Started
-1.Run voc2ssd.py, then changing "xmlfilepath" & "saveBasePath" to the path you'd like
+- 1.Run voc2ssd.py, then changing "xmlfilepath" & "saveBasePath" to the path you'd like

-2.Run the voc_annotation.py:
+- 2.Run the voc_annotation.py:

 Line6- Changing "classes" to the classes you target.